KwiatQIM/Flask-App/README.md

 1. **Clone** the repo to your local computer

+2. **Fetch** data and files from **Quantum-Tomography** submodule ([Quantum-Tomography](https://github.com/KwiatQIM/Quantum-Tomography))
-2. Open **command line as administrator**
+   - Open **command line as administrator**
      - if you go to the repo location using file explorer you can type in 'cmd' in the file address bar and this will pop up the command line at that location.
      - Or Navigate to the repo using the command _cd C:/path/to/local/repo_
+   - In the topmost level of your repository:

+         git clone --recurse-submodules (Quantum-Tomography HTTPS link)

 3. **Create a virtual environment** by typing the following in the command prompt.
 Make sure you are at the top most level of the repo.